deepakvbansode/deepakvbansode.github.io/content/english/blog/01-why-docker-and-kubernetes.md

 ---
 title: "Why We Needed Docker and Kubernetes in the First Place"
 meta_title: ""
-description: "Why part of docker and kubernetes"
+description: "Why we needed Docker and Kubernetes in the first place"
 date: 2025-04-04T05:00:00Z
 image: "/images/blog/why-docker-and-k8s/docker-k8s-title.png"
 categories: ["Kubernetes", "Docker"]